Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 This issue looks at the growing role of proteomics in `Bioconductor` and the use of web sockets to bridge the gap between workspace data and interactive visualization.
-We re-visit Docker with applications in package development and system administration.
+We re-visit Docker with use cases in package development and managing system administration tasks.
 Also a section on new and notable functions recently added to base `R` and `Bioconductor`.

 ## Contents